 Since joining NRI in 1998, Professor Belmain has become one of the leading international scientists researching the ecology of rodents as pests in agriculture and as disease vectors, with research activities across Asia and Africa aimed at helping rural and urban communities to overcome their pest problems.
 His research has been crucial in understanding the transmission risks of zoonoses as well as understanding the fundamental drivers of rodent population outbreaks.
 Professor Belmain also carries out research on insects pests in the fields of chemical ecology, behaviour, ecosystem services, natural pest regulation and optimising the indigenous use of pesticidal plants.

-As a principal investigator, Professor Belmain has travelled extensively across the world working on collaborative projects with counterparts in China, Vietnam, Bangladesh, India, Ghana, Mali, Sierra Leone, Tanzania, Mozambique, South Africa, Zimbabwe, Zambia, Namibia, Swaziland, Madagascar, Malawi, Belgium, Denmark, Netherlands, France and Australia.
+As a principal investigator, Professor Belmain has travelled extensively across the world working on collaborative projects with counterparts in China, Vietnam, Bangladesh, India, Ghana, Mali, Sierra Leone, Tanzania, Mozambique, South Africa, Zimbabwe, Zambia, Namibia, Swaziland, Madagascar, Malawi, Uganda, Ethiopia, Belgium, Denmark, Netherlands, France and Australia.
 Professor Belmain has led many large multi-national and multi-disciplinary research projects with funding won from a wide range of donors including the UK's Department for International Development, the European Commission RTD Framework and EuropeAid EDF programmes, The African Union, The Netherlands Organisation for Scientific Research, the German Research Foundation, The Darwin Initiative, The World Bank, UNDP, WHO, and the McKnight Foundation.
-Dr Belmain's collaborations across entomology, small mammal ecology, and eco-epidemiology of zoonoses have led to a number of scientific publications, with an overall H-index of 16 and i-10 index of 23 (http://scholar.google.co.uk/citations?hl=en&user=oG0Mo78AAAAJ&view_op=list_works&sortby=pubdate
+Dr Belmain's collaborations across entomology, small mammal ecology, and eco-epidemiology of zoonoses have led to a number of scientific publications, with an overall H-index of 21 and i-10 index of 42 https://scholar.google.co.uk/citations?hl=en&user=oG0Mo78AAAAJ&view_op=list_works&sortby=pubdate